 The City of Ocala, doing business as Ocala Electric Utility, is located in central Florida in Marion County.
 The City joined the ARP in May 1986.
-John Zobler is the City Manager, and Sandra Wilson is the Deputy City Manager.
-Michael Poucher, P.E., is the Director of Electric Utility.
+Sandra Wilson is the Interim City Manager.
+Eric Weaver is the Interim Director of Electric Utility.
 The City's service area is approximately 161 square miles.
 For more information about Ocala Utility Services, please visit www.ocalaelectric.com.